 Costs of adapting to climate change significantly under-estimated

-UN climate negotiations should aim for substantially more funding
+UN climate negotiations should aim for substantially more funding, concludes report by senior climate scientists.

 The real costs of adaptation are likely to be 2-3 times greater than estimates made by the UN Framework Convention on Climate Change (UNFCCC), say Professor Martin Parry and colleagues in a new report published by the International Institute for Environment and Development and the Grantham Institute for Climate Change at Imperial College London.